Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and does not cause unwanted effects.
 These visits may be every 3 to 6 months.
 Pelvic exam, breast exam, and mammogram (breast x-ray) may be needed to check for unwanted effects, unless your doctor tells you otherwise.
 Be sure to keep all appointments.

 It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Using this medicine may increase your risk for having blood clots, strokes, or heart attacks.
 This risk may continue even after you stop using the medicine.
 Your risk for these serious problems is even greater if you have high blood pressure, high cholesterol in your blood, diabetes, or if you are overweight or smoke cigarettes.
 Contact your doctor immediately if you experience confusion, difficulty speaking, double vision, headaches, an inability to move arms, legs or facial muscle, or an inability to speak.

 Using this medicine over a long period of time may increase your risk of breast cancer, endometrial cancer, or uterine cancer.
-Talk with your doctor about this risk.
-If you still have your uterus (womb), ask your doctor if you should also use a progestin medicine.
-Check with your doctor if you have unusual vaginal bleeding.
+Do not use this medicine if you have had your uterus (womb) removed (hysterectomy).
+Check with your doctor immediately if you experience abnormal vaginal bleeding.

 Using this medicine may increase your risk of dementia, especially in women 65 years of age and older.